ArbelosInteractive/mini-game-package/README.md

 # mini-game-package
 A package that contains mini game related code and functionality that can easily be customized and scaled for Unity projects.
-This package requires photon fusion.

 ###### **NOTE: This package requires 3 additional packages as dependencies.**